theJ2C3/AHK_hotkey_for_keyboard/README.md

 # AHK_hotkey_for_keyboard
-need to have volume and brightness adjustment tool for key board
+need to have volume and brightness adjustment tool for my new mechenical keyboard

 big thanks to all the help from AHK forum